Grant Taylor Lectureship

 Taylor was a native of Canada who earned his AB in education and PhD in psychology from Stanford University.
 He earned his MD from Duke University School of Medicine, where he eventually served as Associate Dean.
 Later in his career, Taylor was Chief of Pediatrics at UT MD Anderson Hospital and Tumor Institute, Dean of the UT Postgraduate School of Medicine in Houston, and Professor Emeritus of Continuing Education at UTHealth Houston.
 Taylor passed away in 1995.

 Each year the Grant Taylor Lectureship supports a distinguished speaker or event at UTHealth Houston.
-This year’s event was the Festschrift Conference in Honor of Thomas R. Cole, PhD.
+In 2023, the lectureship supported the Festschrift Conference in Honor of Thomas R. Cole, PhD.
 From April 12-14, 2023, a dozen local, national, and international scholars gave papers touching on key areas of Cole’s academic contributions, such as aging, life stories, racism, medical humanities, health humanities films and documentaries, literature, and more.
-Cole was recruited in 2005 as founding director of the McGovern Center for Humanities in Ethics, then known as the Health and Human Spirit Program.
+Cole was recruited in 2005 as founding director of the McGovern Center for Humanities in Ethics, then known as the Health and Human Spirit Program, and is Professor Emeritus.